-The Employment Allowance (EA) is a £5,000 allowance determined by employer National Insurance Contributions (NICs).
+Employer National Insurance Contributions (NICs) determine the Employment Allowance (EA) at £5,000.
 Qualifying employers must claim this money sum at the end of each tax year.
 But are you eligible to claim for employer allowances?
 Please continue reading for more information on this scheme brought to you by our financial advisors in Birmingham, UK.

-Here at Thomas Nock Martin, we are chartered accountants in Brierley Hill that stay up to date with all tax and financial news to deliver our clients with the best guidance.
+Here at Thomas Nock Martin in Brierley Hill, we, as chartered accountants, stay up to date with all tax and financial news to provide the best guidance to our clients.
 With many schemes available, it’s essential to understand your rights as a business so that you get the most out of government funding.

 Employer Allowances in 2022